20 Ways to stay focused at work (+ instant hacks)

 To get enough sleep and stop yawning at work, try incorporating the following tips into your bedtime routine:

 Exercising boosts your energy, gets your blood flowing, and makes you more alert — which are all excellent qualities for focused work.
-So, it’s a good idea to include an exercise routine at work, at least in some capacity.
+So, it’s a good idea to include an exercise routine at work, at least to some extent.

-Sure, you can’t really bring a treadmill into the office (unless your company has a lax policy about such things) — but, you can introduce exercising on a smaller scale.
+Sure, you can’t really bring a treadmill into the office if you work on-site (unless your company has a lax policy about such things) — but you can introduce exercising on a smaller scale.

 • Work for 4 hours in the morning,